 The app of the moment, what3words is not so much a mapping app as a location app.
 What3words have basically divided the entire world into grids of 3m x 3m squares (53 trillion squares in total).
 Then they’ve given each one of them a unique three-word address.
 The address of Edinburgh Castle is buck.ears.match, for example.
 Machu Picchu is referred.grilled.folktales and Everest Base Camp is midsection.nametag.recoiling.

 Emergency services in certain areas are actually recommending that people download the app.
 They say that it can help them save lives when people get lost in the great outdoors.
 A recent story on the BBC told the story of some hikers in Hamsterley Forest who called 999 and were told to download the app.
 Having done so, they were quickly found by the Teesdale and Weardale Search and Mountain Rescue Team.
-There are numerous other reports of people who have been saved by the emergency services after downloading it, too.
+There are several reports of others being rescued while using it, however it can also cause big problems in a Mountain Rescue situation.

 A cool thing about what3words is that the app doesn’t even need a signal to tell you your three-word location.
 Mercedes Benz now uses what3words in their cars, it’s been translated into 35 languages, and the country of Mongolia even use it for their postal service too.
 Awesome, right?